Updated: Jan 18

 Learning about the history of guitar picks is a common question guitar players have.
 Where do these little devices derive from that assist in our playing?
 How many different guitar pick variations have there been throughout history?
 From bone to feathers, to plastic, guitar players have all been searching for one thing: a type of guitar pick that can maintain a tight grip and also produce the best sound.

 In this post, you will learn about all the different types of guitar picks that have been made throughout history.
+These will also help you learn guitar!
 The below info-graphic can be used as a guitar pick material sheet to help you decide the best guitar pick for your needs.
 We even include custom guitar picks and fender guitar picks!
 The various guitar pick dimensions and thicknesses varied throughout the years and is still a widely discussed topic today.

 This info-graphic on guitar pick history includes information on guitar pick thickness and will help you understand how guitar gurus and scientists crafted the perfect guitar pick to help players maintain a firm hold while playing.